Comprehensive Guide to Tea Utensils! See What’s Missing from Your Tea Setting!

 Table Runner: A soft decorative item placed on the tea table, similar to a tablecloth, used to decorate the tea table.

-: A pet nurtured with tea water, or a plaything during tea drinking.
-Often made of Yixing clay or clay.
+Tea Pet: A pet nurtured with tea water, or a plaything during tea drinking.
+Often made of clay or orange clay.

 Comprehensive Guide to Tea Utensils!
 See What's Missing from Your Tea Setting!-8